Help Center / Troubleshooting

 1. Is the unwanted behavior also visible in the Preview?
 This question helps you distinguish between problems in the project or elsewhere.

-• If yes: The unwanted behavior must be caused by the active cues, presets, or Design view settings.
-It often helps to check which cues are active and which fixture properties each of them defines.
-If you can’t locate the problem, send us a message with your project file and the steps required to reproduce the problem.
+• If yes: A fixture’s behavior is determined by active cues and presets, overridden fixture properties, and default property values.
+It often helps to review the active cues the fixture properties they define.
+If you can’t track down the problem, send us a message with your project file and the steps required to reproduce the problem.

 In this case you can ignore the following steps.